aspuru-guzik-group/funsies/src/funsies/documentation.md

-Workflows are written in pure python using a set of primitives such as shell commands (using the `shell()` function) and python glue code (encoded with `morph()`, `reduce()` and `mapping()`).
+Workflows are written in pure python using a set of primitives such as shell commands (using the `shell()` function) and python glue code (encoded with `py()`).
 Errors are handled using a functional programming (a `errors.Result` monad) inspired by [Rust](https://doc.rust-lang.org/std/result/).
 In practice, python code can raise exceptions and shell commands can fail in specifc branches without compromising the execution of the whole workflow, and the origin of errors is readily traced.